tdh8316/tdh8316/README.md

 ## Hi, there 👋

-I'm Donghyeok Tak, majoring in software and researching neuromorphic systems and spiking neural networks at Kwangwoon University.
+I'm Donghyeok Tak, majoring in software and working as an undergraduate researcher at Kwangwoon University.

-## Research Interests
+## Interests

-I'm interested in **computer architectures**-especially neuromorphic systems and **spiking neural networks**, **programming language theory**, and **compilers**.
+I'm interested in machine learning and neuromorphic systems based on spiking neural networks.

-## Interest Areas

-I'm also interested in everything computers can do!
-These are some examples:
+But in fact, I'm interested in everything computers can do!
+Some examples:

 - Building beautiful applications using flutter
-- Human-Computer Interaction
-- Wireless Communication and Security
+- Wireless communication and SDR
+- Programming language theory